TomSpencerLondon/OCP-Knowledge-Base-Pure-Java/src/com/codurance/ocpstudyguide/Chapter9.md

 D. The code will not compile because of line 5.
 E. The code will not compile because of line 7.
 F. The code will not compile because of line 8.
+G. None of the above.

+Answer: B

+8. Which statements are true about the following code?
+(Choose all that apply.) interface Dog extends CanBark, HasVocalCords {
+    abstract int chew();
+}

+public interface CanBark extends HasVocalCords {
+    public void bark();
+}

+interface HasVocalCords {
+    public abstract void makeSound();
+}

+A. The CanBark declaration doesn't compile.
+B. A class that implements hasVocalCords must override the makeSound() method.
+C. A class that implements CanBark inherits both the makeSound and bark() methods.
+D. A class that implements Dog must be marked final.
+E. The Dog declaration does not compile because an interface cannot extend two interfaces.

+Answer: C

+9. Which access modifiers can be applied to member inner classes?
+(Choose all that apply.)
+A. static
+B. public
+C. default (package-private)
+D. final
+E. protected
+F. private

+Answer: A, B, C, E, F

+10. Which statements are true about the following code?
+(Choose all that apply.)

+5: public interface CanFly {
+6:      int fly()
+7:      String fly(int distance);
+8: }
+9: interface HasWings {
+10:     abstract String fly();
+11:     public abstract Object getWingSpan();
+12: }
+13: abstract class Falcon implements CanFly, HasWings {}

+A. It compiles without issue.
+B. The code will not compile because of line 5.
+C. The code will not compile because of line 6.
+D. The code will not compile because of line 7.
+E. The code will not compile because of line 9.
+F. The code will not compile because of line 10.
+G. The code will not compile because of line 13.

+Answer: C.

+11. Which modifier pairs can be used together in a method declaration?
+(Choose all that apply.)
+A. static and final
+B. private and static
+C. static and abstract
+D. private and abstract
+E. abstract and final
+F. private and final

+Answer: A, C, F

+12. Which of the following statements about the FruitStand program are correct?
+(Choose all that apply.)

+1: interface Apple {}
+2: interface Orange {}
+3: class Gala implements Apple {}
+4: class Tangerine implements Orange {}
+5: final class Citrus extends Tangerine {}
+6: public class FruitStand {
+7:      public static void main(String... farm) {
+8:          Gala g = new Gala();
+9:          Tangerine t = new Tangerine();
+10:         Citrus c = new Citrus();
+11:         System.out.print(t instanceof Gala);
+12:         System.out.print(c instanceof Tangerine);
+13:         System.out.print(g instanceof Apple);
+14:         System.out.print(t instanceof Apple);
+15:         System.out.print(c instanceof Apple);
+16: } }

+A. Line 11 contains a compiler error
+B. Line 12 contains a compiler error
+C. Line 13 contains a compiler error
+D. Line 14 contains a compiler error
+E. Line 15 contains a compiler error
+F. None of the above

+Answer: A, D, 15

+13. What is the output of the following code?

+1: interface Jump {
+2:      static public int MAX = 3;
+3: }
+4: public abstract class Whale implments Jump {
+5:      public abstract void dive();
+6:      public static void main(String[] args) {
+7:          Whale whale = new Orca();
+8:          whale.dive(3);
+9:      }
+10: }
+11: class Orca extends Whale {
+12:     public void dive() {
+13:         System.out.println("Orca diving");
+14:     }
+15:     public void dive(int... depth) {
+16:         System.out.println("Orca diving deeper " + MAX);
+17: } }

+A. Orca diving
+B. Orca diving deeper 3
+C. The code will not compile because of line 2.
+D. The code will not compile because of line 4.
+E. The code will not compile because of line 11.
+F. The code will not compile because of line 16.
+G. None of the above.

+Answer: B

+14. Which statements are true for both abstract classes and interfaces?
+(Choose all that apply.)
+A. Both can be extended using the extends keyword.
+B. All methods within them are asssumed to be abstract.
+C. Both can contain public static final variables.
+D. The compiler will insert the implicit abstract modifier automatically on methods declared without a body, if they are not marked as such.
+E. Both interfaces and abstract classes can be declared with the abstract modifier.
+F. both inherit java.lang.Object.

+Answer: B, D, E, F